Module Two: Disability History and Awareness Month

 - A desire to share their thoughts and opinions.

 The program targets students with disabilities during their last two years of secondary education.
 Students participate in a comfortable, peer-supported environment and address their own concerns about disabilities, as well as have an opportunity to gain pride in their membership in the disability community.
 The students are recruited at a key time in their secondary education, making major life decisions about further education, job skill training, and/or careers.

 History of the I’m Determined Youth Summit

-The Youth Summit is a two-day event held each year in June.
+The Youth Summit is a three-day event held each year in June.
 Youth with disabilities of transition age (age 13 to 21) from across the Commonwealth meet to network and discuss issues of importance to young people with disabilities.